kurz-schluss/esp32-keyble-ha/README.md

-# esp32-keyble
+# esp32-keyble-ha
-ESP32 port of the keyble library working, with some additions!
+ESP32 port of the keyble library working, with some additions and Home Assistant Package for full integration!

 Thanks go to <a href="https://github.com/RoP09">RoP09</a>, <a href="https://github.com/tc-maxx">tc-maxx</a>, <a href="https://github.com/henfri">henfri</a>, <a href="https://github.com/MariusSchiffer">MariusSchiffer</a> and of course <a href="https://github.com/oyooyo">oyooyo</a> for their brillant work!